Let's clarify one thing first - can you steal traffic from your competitor's website in an ethical way?

 So what options are left in such a situation:

-Getting in front of users considering your competitors' products and capturing their existing customers is a great way of acquiring high-quality leads.
+Getting in front of users considering your competitors' products and stealing their traffic and users is a great way of acquiring high-quality leads.
 While you won't be able to scale this strategy a lot, the quality will make up for the volume.

 PS: If you want more tactic ideas like these, I created a database of over 280 growth tactics for every funnel step.
 It will save you tons of time and help fill your experiment backlog.